Imagine a bank. What does it look like to you?

-In the fintech-related press, we see another term for financial players, who often meet this criteria: neo-bank.
-Neo-banks are small, aspiring banks pushing into market opportunities left out by their larger counterparts.
+In the fintech-related press, we see another term for financial players, who often meet these criteria: Neo-Banks.
+Neo-banks (often also called Challenger Banks) are small, aspiring banks pushing into market opportunities left out by their larger counterparts.
 Would it then be a far stretch to say that neo-banks and niche banks are one and the same?

-And taking “digital banking” as its own niche is countered by the developments in the finances sector.
-In many parts of the world, online and mobile financial services are rapidly entering the mainstream.
+But taking “digital banking” as its own niche in the vertical banking sense is countered by the developments in the finances sector.
+Online and mobile financial services are rapidly entering the mainstream.
 So neo-banks aim not so much at a defined persona of “customer wanting mobile banking services”, but at “all customers having mobile WiFi access”… and that is the majority of customers in large economies.

-Niche banks however are full banks with a limited scope, aiming at a specific customer segment with specific needs.
+Niche banks, however, deliberately limit their scope, targeting specific customer segments with specific needs.
 In our examples above, that would be something as simple as “customers, who want their bank to support community projects and act ethically” or “customers, who are fans of David Bowie”.
 But we can think of other niches like “customers, who want their bank to be environmentally friendly” (as is the case with Green Banks).
-In any case niche banks are excluding specific customer’s preferences in order to cater to a smaller, but more dedicated market.
+In any case, niche banks are excluding specific customers’ preferences in order to cater to a small, but dedicated market.

 The Question of Licensing

-Both niche banks and neo-banks operate under a full-banking license.
-Such a license is provided by authorized banking regulators and is issued by a national banking regulator and gives green light for all banking activities, from cash management and trading to taking deposits form the public and monetary insurance of customer funds.
+Both niche banks and neo-banks operate under a full banking license.
+Such a license is provided by authorized banking regulators and is issued by a national banking regulator and gives green light for all banking activities, from cash management and trading to taking deposits from the public and monetary insurance of customer funds.
 That makes such banks genuine banking institutions.